-Meeting effectiveness is important to overall time management.
-It’s estimated that managers across all industries spend about 35% of their time in meetings.
-Meetings are meant to be a launching pad for great decisions and improved productivity, but unfortunately, they don’t always come off that way.
+The effectiveness of a meeting — whether in person or virtual — is important to overall time management.
+It’s estimated that middle managers spend about 35% of their time in meetings, and upper level managers spend about 50% of their time in meetings.
+While all these meetings are meant to be a launching pad for great decisions and improved productivity, they don’t always come off that way.
 While you can’t always control how a meeting goes, you can always control your contribution to it.

 If you’re leading the meeting…